yeyuqiang/OAP/oap-spark/README.md

 ## User Guide
 ### Prerequisites

-The following are required to configure OAP to use DCPMM cache.
+The following are required to configure OAP to use DCPMM cache in AppDirect mode.
 - DCPMM hardware is successfully deployed on each node in cluster.
 - Directories exposing DCPMM hardware on each socket.
 For example, on a two socket system the mounted DCPMM directories should appear as `/mnt/pmem0` and `/mnt/pmem1`.
 Correctly installed DCPMM must be formatted and mounted on every cluster worker node.